Snarøya: Demographics

 As of 31 December 2007 the district Snarøya had 2,940 inhabitants.
 This places Snarøya among the lesser-populated districts in Bærum.
 However, the population is increasing, having been 2,748 in 2001.
 The age distribution was 28.2% who were 19 years or younger, 8.8% ages 20 to 29, 28.7% ages 30 to 49, 23.3% ages 50 to 66 and 11.0% who were 67 years of age or older.

 Culture

 Snarøya has a primary school with 326 pupils.
 The secondary school is located at Hundsund at Fornebu.

 Snarøya formerly had its own library as a branch of the municipal public library service.
-This was discontinued on December 1988.
+This was discontinued in December 1988.

 Sport

-The local multi-sports team, Snarøya SK, was founded on 1 July 1920.
+The local multi-sports team Snarøya SK was founded on 1 July 1920.
 It has sections for association football, bandy and team handball.
 It has two fields with artificial turf, one of which is turned into a bandy field during the winter.
 The district also has a tennis club, Snarøya TK, which Norway's No. 1 Casper Ruud represents, as well as a curling club, Snarøya CC.